SIBO: Symptoms, Signs, Testing and SIBO DietDec 02, 2022

 You may be wondering if SIBO and leaky gut are the same issues.
 Well, not entirely.
 Research shows that if you’re experiencing SIBO, you’ll likely develop leaky gut as well.
 This is because both conditions have to do with an overgrowth of bad bacteria creating an imbalance.

 When SIBO leads to leaky gut, it can cause autoimmune conditions such as Hashimoto's or rheumatoid arthritis.
-This is why it’s important to treat SIBO as soon as you notice symptoms to bring back bacterial balance.
+This is why it’s important to treat SIBO as soon as you notice symptoms to bring back bacterial balance - Heal leaky gut in 2 weeks.

 Treating SIBO Symptoms With Diet and Detox